ganapriyahs/MLOPSLABS/Docker_Lab/Lab 1/README.md

 Wine Classifier Lab
-This project trains and serves a wine classification model using Docker, TensorFlow, and Flask.
+This lab trains and serves a wine classification model using Docker, TensorFlow, and Flask.
 You can use a web page or API to get predictions based on wine features.

 How to Use
 1. Build the Docker image: